Email Authentication - FAQ

 I prefer the email service I use now, but it isn't on your approved technology platforms list.
 Will I need to switch?

-For the purposes of this initiative, our goal is to make sure that all platforms currently in use meet our security standards.
+Our goal for this initiative was to make sure that all messaging and workflow platforms currently in use on campus meet our security standards.
 However, senders who aren't using an approved technology platform as outlined in CU Boulder's eCommunications policy (section IV.2.1.) can expect to receive a follow-up communication with next steps to either document an exception or facilitate adoption of an approved platform.

 What steps has OIT taken to ensure that campus senders are properly authenticated?